duduyo/kata-smells-driven-refactoring/Readme.md

 # Tips and solution

-See commit order on the "solution" branch
+See commit order on the "solution" branch.
+The solution of the step 0, is in the commit called "1-xxx", etc....

 0- Run tests with coverage : some code is not covered by tests.
 Complete the CallST class to have 100% coverage